ThosRTanner/Docking_Dialogue_Interface/Readme.md

     Simplified wrapper around `make_callback` for menu separators.
 You are strongly advised to use the `PLUGIN_MENU_MAKE_SEPARATOR` macro for this.

 ## Processing scintilla notifications

 To be written

 ## Processing notepad++ messages

 To be written

-## Dialogue API
+## Dialogue APIs

-This repo contains base classes for both docking dialogues (which can be docked to any side of the notepad++ window or be free floating) and model dialogues (the ones where you have to press OK or cancel before you can resume editing), which share a certain amount of common code.
+This repo contains base classes for docking dialogues (which can be docked to any side of the notepad++ window or be free floating), non-modal (or modeless) dialogues, and modal dialogues (the ones where you have to press OK or cancel before you can resume editing), which all share a certain amount of common code.

 In order to implement your class, you subclass the appropriate _xxx_Dialogue_Interface_ class and implement the `on_dialogue_message` virtual method in order to process messages.

 *Important Note*
 Your `on_dialogue_message` method will get called with the `WM_INITDIALOG` message.
 However, be aware that your constructor may not have had all the members initialised at the point, so be very careful what you do in response.

-### The Dialogue_Interface class
+### The Dialogue_Interface base class

-document the constructor here
+This is a base class to all of the dialogue classes, and so all the protected methods can be used.

+#### Public API

+1. `Dialogue_Interface(Plugin const *)`

+    Stashes a pointer to the plugin class and gets hold of the current module name.

-##### (Private) Virtual methods you should implement
+##### (Private) Virtual Methods you should implement

 1. `virtual std::optional<LONG_PTR> on_dialogue_message(UINT message, WPARAM wParam, LPARAM lParam)`